swyxio/spark-joy/README.md

 - https://illustrationkit.com/ Free vector illustrations for personal & commercial projects no attribution required
 - https://www.glazestock.com/
 - https://openclipart.org/
-- https://iradesign.io/ Build your own illustrations, Using our gradients and hand drawn sketch components.
 - https://gallery.manypixels.co/ ManyPixels offer free svg illustrations with the possibility to customize the color as well.
 - https://generator.opendoodles.com/ illustrations with color generator for svgs
 - https://www.openpeeps.com/ a hand-drawn illustration library to create scenes of people.